It all started WITH...

 The festival explores various genres of music, and the contrasts, influences and relationships between them.
 Whether hearing a new voice, or exploring a unique rhythm or instrument, the festival hopes to bridge the gap between diverse styles creating a distinctive offering of musical experiences.

-Yako is the Founder and Producer of Blackdome Music Festival.
+Yako is the Founder and Producer of the Blackdome Festival.
 He has spent 18 years working in the music industry, from artist management, to working with concert presenters, music festivals, and renowned artists.
 After experiencing the music industry from all different angles, he decided to create something of his own, combining his various interests into a music festival in the picturesque setting of the Catskill Mountains.

 Yako draws inspiration from his concert experiences at a number of unique venues and remarkable performances, and his witnessing first hand the impact that music can have on an audience.
 At Blackdome, Yako aims to feature both emerging and distinguished artists that are influenced by varying styles of music, and he looks forward to the opportunity to present this to Blackdome's audience.